nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. The response to any use action should become visible within 5 seconds.
+3. The program should be able to handle at least 100 students.
+4. The graphical user interface should be easy to use for non-IT savvy users.

 *{More to be added}*